gletz/github.io/README.md

 In 1995, I returned to Seattle to accept a job offer from Microsoft, where I worked for seven years, most of them as a product designer in the Office group.
 Working at Microsoft was a soul sucking experience.
 While it was a dream to work on products used by millions of people every day, the reality was that those same millions of users made Microsoft paralyzed to design anything new by a combination of fear and complacency.
 After seven years of disillusionment I simply had to leave.
 So I resigned.
 As it turned out, that was the end of the first round of my design career.

 After Microsoft I just needed time to get my feet back on the ground.
 So I checked out for a while.
 I bought a small business and ran it, again, for seven years, until I sold it in 2010.

+Now I'm trying to start the second round of my design career: I'll call it GLetzDesign 2.0.
+Maybe that's what this project is.
+There've been other projects, and this isn't my first effort at GLetzDesign 2.0 (see [GLetzDesign: 21 Projects] (www.gletzdesign.com)).

 http://gletz.github.io/github.io/